-Chemical Engineering is the field of study that deals with the conversion of raw materials to useful products and with energy by applying principles of science and engineering.
-It is the branch of engineering concerned with the design, operation and maintenance of facilities which range from refineries, petrochemical and pharmaceutical plants to food and materials industries, and even nuclear-waste processing plants.
-Chemical Engineering is concerned in developing processes that are more efficient in terms of materials and energy usage, and which are more environmentally benign.
+Chemical engineering (ChE) is a branch of engineering that deals with the conversion of raw materials to useful products by applying the principles of science and engineering.
+It involves the design, operation, and maintenance of facilities ranging from refineries, petrochemical, pharmaceutical plants, and nuclear-waste processing plants, through to food and materials processing facilities.